-NET ASSETS - Net assets of the Authority represent the difference between assets and liabilities.
-Net assets invested in capital consist of capital assets net of accumulated depreciation.
-Net assets are reported as restricted when there are limitations imposed on their use either through enabling legislation adopted by the Authority, or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-When an expense is incurred for purposes for which both restricted and unrestricted net assets are available, the Authority first applies restricted resources.
-Unrestricted net assets are remaining assets less remaining liabilities that do not meet the definition of invested capital assets or restricted.
+NET POSITION - Net position of the Authority represents the difference between assets and liabilities.
+Net investment in capital assets consists of capital assets net of accumulated depreciation.
+Net position is reported as restricted when there are limitations imposed on the assets' use either through enabling legislation adopted by the Authority, or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+When an expense is incurred for purposes for which both restricted and unrestricted resources are available, the Authority first applies restricted resources.
+Unrestricted net position is assets less liabilities that do not meet the definition of net investment in capital assets or restricted.

-USE OF ESTIMATES - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues, expenses and other changes in net assets during the reporting period.
+USE OF ESTIMATES - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues, expenses, and changes in net position during the reporting period.